joblib/threadpoolctl/README.md

   and workarounds:
   https://github.com/joblib/threadpoolctl/blob/master/multiple_openmp.md

-- Setting the maximum number of threads of the OpenMP and BLAS libraries has a global effect and impacts the whole Python process.
-There is no thread level isolation as these libraries do not offer thread-local APIs to configure the number of threads to use in nested parallel calls.
+- Setting the maximum number of threads of BLAS libraries such as OpenBLAS with the pthreads threading layer and MKL has a global effect and impacts the whole Python process.
+By contrast, for OpenMP runtimes such as libgomp and libomp, `omp_set_num_threads` applies to the calling thread.
+Therefore, when `threadpool_limits` limits OpenMP libraries, the limit is applied on the current thread and does not propagate to threads spawned afterward.

 ## Maintainers